-Where 'DCC Recovery Certificate', 'DCC Transitional CoS Certificate', 'DCC Access Control Broker Certificate' and 'DCC WAN Provider Certificate' are each Organisation Certificates created by the DCC for the purposes of occupying the relevant Trust Anchor Cells on Devices in accordance with the above table and used by those DCC Systems described in (respectively) sub-paragraphs (f), (c), (b) and (a) of the definition of DCC Live Systems.
+Where 'DCC Recovery Certificate', 'DCC CoS Certificate', 'DCC Access Control Broker Certificate' and 'DCC WAN Provider Certificate' are each Organisation Certificates created by the DCC for the purposes of occupying the relevant Trust Anchor Cells on Devices in accordance with the above table and used by those DCC Systems described in (respectively) sub-paragraphs (f), (c), (b) and (a) of the definition of DCC Live Systems.

 Where and to the extent that the Electricity Distributor or Gas Transporter for a SMETS2+ Device has notified the Responsible Supplier for the Device of the values for the 'NP Configurable Data Items' that the Electricity Distributor or Gas Transporter (as applicable) wishes to have configured on the Device at the time of its Commissioning, the Responsible Supplier shall take all reasonable steps to ensure that those data items are so configured on the Device at the time of its Commissioning, including where the Device is a Standalone Auxiliary Proportional Controller, those items which are both included in the ‘NP Configurable Data Items’ and are supported by the Device.
 In this Clause 3.3, 'NP Configurable Data Items' means those data items held on Devices that are capable of being configured via Services Requests for which the User Role of 'Electricity Distributors' or 'Gas Transporter' (as applicable) is an Eligible User Role.